amruta33/Sentiment-Analysis-of-BlackCoffer-Blogs/README.md

 ## Results

-The results of the sentiment analysis and text metrics calculation are saved in the `Blackcoffer_OUTPUT.xlsx` file.
+The results of the sentiment analysis and text metrics calculation are saved in the `Output.xlsx` file.
 The Excel file contains a sheet with the following columns:

 - URL_ID: The identifier of the URL. 🔗
 - POSITIVE SCORE: The count of positive words in the text. 👍